Ecommerce Returns Management

 When comparing customer purchase and return behaviors, PETCO found there were 20.4% fewer returns on products that contained product reviews.

-Most eCommerce platforms include basic review functionality for products.
+Most eCommerce platforms such as Amazon Seller Central include basic review functionality for products.
 To ensure your reviews are working in your favor, consider a 3rd party app like Yotpo that gives you more review and testimonial functionality with reviews that stand out in your online store.

 Solicit Customer Feedback (and Follow It)